 There are a lot of flavors going on here and the addition of bourbon takes these over the top.
 You have the sweetness from the ketchup and molasses, a little spice from the mustard, and a touch of heat from some hot sauce.
 Want to know the secret ingredient?
 Liquid smoke is what keeps them coming back.
 Well the bourbon helps too.

 I use pinto beans which tend to hold their shape better than navy beans.
-I’ve switched out a can for navy beans and found that they broke down a bit adding a thicker texture to the pot of beans.
-If you have only pinto, that’s fine.
-I’ve tested this both ways.
-Recipes are only a guide, you can modify as you wish.
-You can even use kidney or northern beans as an experiment.
+I’ve switched out a can for navy beans and found they broke down a bit which produced a thicker texture to the pot of beans.
+You can also use kidney, northern, or a combination of beans.

 Molasses is the only additional sweetener used as the ketchup is sweet enough.
 This is a side dish, not a dessert.

 The result is 30 minute bourbon baked beans that you’d swear took 7 hours.
 Since it’s baked uncovered, the edges and top are beautifully caramelized.

 Tools you’ll need to make these 30 minute bourbon baked beans:

 Serve these at cookouts with grilled burgers and hotdogs or game days with some oven bbq ribs, adobo slow roasted pork, or chicken wings.
 Don’t forget the salads too.
 Your guests will think you’re a rockstar.

 30 Minute Bourbon Baked BeansPrint Recipe Pin Recipe